yingxue-zhang/DS595-RL-Projects/Project3/README.md

 * How to elvaluate
-  * You should submit your lastest trained model and python code before leaderboard due date.
+  * You should submit your lastest trained model and python code.
 TA will run your code to make sure the result is consistent with your screenshot.
 * How to grade
   * Top 3 students on the leaderboard can get 10 bonus points for project 3.